Scan: Nyon Archives

 Nyon, Switzerland, invented a novel

-form of glass building block or "glass brick" (German glasbausteine,
+type of glass building block or "glass brick" (German

-mold (BIM), and had the original feature of being sealed air-tight with a
+(BIM) like bottles, but had the original feature of being sealed air-tight

-pastille of molten glass while hot; after cooling, the hot air trapped
+with a pastille of molten glass while hot (see right); after cooling, the

-Prismen-Gesellschaft were unsealed and shaped like traditional masonry
+similar, see above) were unsealed and shaped (and sized) like traditional

-condensation and dust collection on their interior surfaces.
+condensation and dust collection on their interior surfaces, which could

 1893 Chicago World's Fair and